38 Different Species of Wild Cats

 In addition to its hunting abilities, the Serval has unique adaptations for survival.

-Its large ears not only aid in detecting prey but also help to dissipate heat in its hot African environment.
+Its large ears help detect prey and dissipate heat in its hot African environment.

 Furthermore, the Serval has a specialized dental structure that allows it to chew on bones, which provide important nutrients in its diet.

-Unfortunately, like many Species of Wild Cats, the Serval faces threats in the wild.
+Unfortunately, like many wild cat species, the Serval faces threats in the wild.

 Habitat loss, fragmentation, and illegal hunting for its fur and body parts have led to declining Serval populations.